 Scrum is a successful and solid Agile framework revolutionizing the face of project management and software development.
 Professionals are becoming more Agile with the help of Scrum.
-It is one of the most sought after skills today, and LinkedIn calls ScrumMaster as one of the promising jobs of 2019.
+It is one of the most sought after skills today, and LinkedIn calls ScrumMaster one of the promising jobs of 2021.

 List of topics covered in this Scrum Tutorial: